CoherentLabs/GameUIComponents/components/router/README.md

 ~~~~

 The CommonJS(CJS) modules are used in a NodeJS environment, be sure to use a module
-bundler in order to be use them in a browser.
+bundler in order to use them in a browser.

 Available Modules
 ===================

-Along with the router comes the BrowserHistory package, a custom element called `<gameface-route>` and another custom element called `<router-view>`.
+Along with the router comes the BrowserHistory and HashHistory package, a custom element called `<gameface-route>` and another custom element called `<router-view>`.

-### The Browser History
+### The Browser and Hash History

-The BrowserHistory is a thin wrapper around the HTML5 history object.
+Both histories are a thin wrapper around the HTML5 history object.
 It provides methods that
-help the router keep better track of the state of the history.
+help the router keep better track of the state of history.
+The main difference between them is that the BrowserHistory will use the history object to control the current path and the HashHistory will use the history object in collaboration with the `window.location.hash`.
+When the router path has changed:

+* BrowserHistory will change the path directly in the page URL (for example - from 'C:/Test/' to 'C:/Test/start')
+* HashHistory will append the hash symbol `#` to the current URL and then append the current router path (for example - from 'C:/Test/index.html' to 'C:/Test/index.html#/start')

+#### When to use the browser or hash history?

+If you have a component that is linked with a route path and inside this component, you are referring assets relative to the main directory then it is a good idea to use the HashHistory instead the BrowserHistory because it will preserve the current working directory (that is the directory of the index page) and the assets will be linked correctly to the component.

+In any other scenario, the BrowserHistory can be used.

 ### The Route Element

 The `<gameface-route>` custom element is a special link element that
 navigates to a specified page.
-It updates the BrowserHistory and in result of this
+It updates the BrowserHistory or HashHistory and as a result of this,
 the router updates the page.

 The `<gameface-route>` has an attribute called **to**.
-It specifies the path to the
-page it is supposed to navigate to.
+It specifies the path to the page it is supposed to navigate to.

 ~~~~{.js}
 <gameface-route to="/start-game">Start Game</gameface-route>